-Figure 142 Maintenance > Remote MGMT
+Figure 141 Maintenance > Remote MGMT

-Table 113 Maintenance > Remote MGMT
+Table 111 Maintenance > Remote MGMT

-LABEL DESCRIPTION WAN Interface used for Select Any_WAN to have the VMG automatically activate the remote management service when any WAN connection is up. services Select Multi_WAN and then select one or more WAN connections to have the VMG activate the remote management service when the selected WAN connections are up. service This is the service you may use to access the VMG.
+LABEL DESCRIPTION WAN Interface used for services Select Any_WAN to have the VMG automatically activate the remote management service when any WAN connection is up.
+Select Multi_WAN and then select one or more WAN connections to have the VMG activate the remote management service when the selected WAN connections are up. service This is the service you may use to access the VMG.
 LAN/WLAN Select the Enable check box for the corresponding services that you want to allow access to the VMG from the LAN/WLAN.
 WAN Select the Enable check box for the corresponding services that you want to allow access to the VMG from all WAN connections.
+Port You may change the server port number for a service if needed, however you must use the same port number in order to use that service for remote management.

-Table 113 Maintenance > Remote MGMT (continued)
+Table 111 Maintenance > Remote MGMT (continued)